mattgam/MillRightMegaVDocs/source/index.rst

 Welcome to MillRight Mega V's Assembly Documentation!
 =====================================================

-This project was created as a community generated written guide to assembling the Mega V CNC.
-MillRight has published 2 video tutorials:
+This project was created as a community written guide to assembling the Mega V CNC machine.
+MillRight has published 2 video tutorials but few written manual's for builing and operating their Mega V design:

  * `Assembly Video 1 <https://www.youtube.com/watch?v=ZkZot-WJXo8>`_
  * `Assembly Video 2 <https://www.youtube.com/watch?v=jbYK1Pekhf0>`_